ZZ Top joins National Cherry Festival lineup

-TRAVERSE CITY — The National Cherry Festival officials announced that ZZ Top will join Boys II Men in the summer festival line up.
+TRAVERSE CITY — National Cherry Festival officials announced that ZZ Top will join Boys II Men in the summer festival lineup.

 ZZ Top will perform on July 8 and Boyz II Men will play on July 9 on the Pepsi Bay Side Music stage, presented by Blue Cross Blue Shield of Michigan.